Skyfire Developer Documentation

 Overview

 Skyfire enables programmatic interaction between buyers and sellers through a token based payment and identity protocol.
 Each user manages agent accounts (buyer or seller).
-Buyers can interact with seller's MCP servers, APIs and services by leveraging Skyfire's identity (kya) and payment (pay) tokens.
+Buyers can interact with seller's website, MCP servers, APIs and services by leveraging Skyfire's identity (kya) and payment (pay) tokens.

 Users